stribika/stribika.github.io/_posts/2015-01-04-secure-secure-shell.md

 The key exchange ensures that the server and the client shares a secret no one else knows.
 We also have to make sure that they share this secret with each other and not an NSA analyst.
+We do that with digital signatures.
+Since digital signatures are slow, first the data is hashed and then the hash is signed.
 There are 4 public key algorithms for authentication:

-1. DSA
+1. DSA with SHA1
-1. ECDSA
+1. ECDSA with SHA256, SHA384 or SHA512 depending on key size
-1. [Ed25519][ed25519]
+1. [Ed25519][ed25519] with SHA512
-1. RSA
+1. RSA with SHA1

-Number 2 here involves NIST suckage and should be disabled.
-Unfortunately, DSA keys must be exactly 1024 bits so let's disable that as well.
+DSA keys must be exactly 1024 bits so let's disable that.
+Number 2 here involves NIST suckage and should be disabled as well.
+Sadly, RSA signs with SHA1, leaving only Ed25519.

 <pre><code>Protocol 2
-HostKey /etc/ssh/ssh_host_ed25519_key
-HostKey /etc/ssh/ssh_host_rsa_key</code></pre>
+HostKey /etc/ssh/ssh_host_ed25519_key</code></pre>

 This will also disable the horribly broken v1 protocol that you should not have enabled in the first place.
 We should remove the unused keys and only generate a large RSA key and an Ed25519 key.